Back to Top

 Highly Transmissible Diseases

-Q: Are there diseases that cat sitters should be particularly cautious about or avoid sitting for to ensure the health and safety of their other clients?
+Q: Are there diseases that cat sitters should be particularly cautious about or avoid sitting for to help protect the health and safety of their other clients?

 A: Yes, for cats with Ringworm (skin lesions) or known Upper Respiratory Infections (symptoms like sneezing, coughing, nasal or ocular discharge), take extra precautions.
-If you're sitting for multiple households on the same day, it's advised to thoroughly wash and disinfect your hands, or consider wearing disposable gloves, while administering treatments, handling the cats, and cleaning their litter box and bedding.
-Make sure to do this between visits to each house.
+If you're sitting for multiple households on the same day, it is recommended to thoroughly wash and disinfect your hands, or consider wearing disposable gloves, while administering treatments, handling the cats, and cleaning their litter box and bedding.
+It is recommended to do this between visits to each house.
 Also, try to avoid scheduling multiple visits to different houses on days if you encounter a large flea infestation in one of the households, especially on the cats or in their bedding/house.

 Meowtel Pro Tip: Handling situations involving clients whose cats are afflicted with a contagious illness or have a flea infestation requires delicacy and sensitivity.
-As sitters, we should never feel compelled to take on such cases if we feel uncomfortable or doubt our ability to safeguard our other clients' cats.
+Sitters should never feel compelled to take on such cases if they feel uncomfortable or doubt their ability to safeguard other cats in their care.

-At Meowtel HQ, we prioritize the well-being of our sitters and offer assistance in navigating these challenging circumstances.
-Our Fit For Service policy is designed to protect sitters from unsafe environments.
-If you encounter any of these issues or have concerns about a client's home or cats, please don't hesitate to contact us at 1-844-MEOWTEL via text or phone, or reach out via email at [email protected].
+Meowtel prioritizes the well-being of sitters on the platform and offers assistance in navigating these challenging circumstances.
+The Fit For Service policy is designed to protect sitters from unsafe environments.
+If you encounter any of these issues or have concerns about a client's home or cats, please don't hesitate to contact Meowtel at 1-844-MEOWTEL via text or phone, or reach out via email at [email protected].
 We're here to support you every step of the way.
-You can also check out our Fit For Service blog post for even more information.
+You can also check out the Fit For Service blog postfor even more information.

 Moderately Transmissible Diseases